-- Plan on spending between two and four hours to truly enjoy Lower Fort Garry. - Start in the Visitor Reception Centre - the theatre show, exhibits and friendly staff will prepare you for the real thina! - Talk to the costumed interpreters as they show you the day-to-day lives of the people who lived at the fort 150 years ago.
+- Plan on spending between two and four hours to truly enjoy Lower Fort Garry. - Start in the Visitor Reception Centre - the friendly staff will suggest ways to enjoy your visit. - Talk to the costumed interpreters as they show you the day-today lives of the people who lived at the fort 150 years ago.
 See the blacksmith's shop, the native encampment, the fur loft, the Governor's residence...
 The sights and sounds will take you back to a time long since passed.